Light241/bower-check-updates/README.md

 [![Dependency Status](https://david-dm.org/light241/bower-check-updates.svg)](https://david-dm.org/light241/bower-check-updates)
 [![devDependency Status](https://david-dm.org/light241/bower-check-updates/dev-status.svg)](https://david-dm.org/light241/bower-check-updates#info=devDependencies)

+#What?
+`bower-check-updates` - is totally clone of [npm-check-updates][1], but it updates bower.json dependencies (npm-check-updates updates nodejs's package.json).

+All the code is writed by [tjunnone][2].
+I'm just rename `package.json` to `bower.json` (and add [closest-bower][3] module instead of [closest-package][4]).
+So if u want to contribute - better do it to `npm-check-updates`, and i'm merge the changes (notify me if i'm not).

+#bower-check-updates

-bower-check-updates is a command-line tool that allows you to **find the latest versions of dependencies**, regardless of any version constraints in your package.json file (unlike npm itself).
+`bower-check-updates` is a command-line tool that allows you to **find the latest versions of dependencies**, regardless of any version constraints in your `bower.json` file.

-bower-check-updates can optionally upgrade your package.json file to use the latest available versions, all while **maintaining your existing semantic versioning policies**.
+`bower-check-updates` can optionally upgrade your `bower.json` file to use the latest available versions, all while **maintaining your existing semantic versioning policies**.

-Put plainly, it will upgrade your `"express": "^4.11.2"` dependency to `"express": "^5.0.0"` when express 5.0.0 is released.
+Put plainly, it will upgrade your `"codemirror": "^4.0.0"` dependency to `"codemirror": "^5.0.0"` when express 5.0.0 is released.

 Installation
 --------------